-- 1. Development in accordance with the provisions of this Section is permitted as a Conditional Use in the Rural (R), Residential A (RA), Residential B (RB) and Office Research/Light Industry (ORLI) Districts as an option to Article XIX, Conservation Subdivision. - 2.
-Permitted Uses.
-Single family, duplexes, multi-units not to exceed four (4) units, accessory apartments, and accessory dwelling units.
+1. Development in accordance with the provisions of this Section is permitted as a Conditional Use in the Rural (R), Residential A (RA), Residential B (RB) and Office

+Research/Light Industry (ORLI) Districts as an option to Article XIX, Conservation Subdivision.

+- 2. Permitted Uses.
+Single-family, duplexes, multi-units not to exceed 4 units, accessory dwelling unit detached, and accessory dwelling unit attached.
 A mix of housing types within the same subdivision is permitted within an application under this Section.
-Any housing type that exceeds more than two (2) units shall be designated as workforce housing. - D. Procedural Requirements.
+Any housing type that exceeds more than 2 units shall be designated as workforce housing. - D. Procedural Requirements.
 Any applicant, who applies to the Planning Board for approval of a development that is intended to qualify as workforce housing under this section, shall follow the same procedure as outlined in the Town of Durham Subdivision Regulations and as provided for in the Developer's Guidance Document for Affordable Housing, January, 2011 as updated.
 Any such applicant shall also file a written statement of such intent as part of the application as per RSA 674:60. - E. Definitions: The following terms as used in this section shall have the following definitions: - 1.
-Reasonable and Realistic Opportunities for the development of Workforce Housing: Opportunities to develop economically viable workforce housing within the framework of Durham's municipal ordinances and regulations adopted pursuant to this chapter and consistent with RSA 672:1, III-e. - 2.
-Workforce Conservation Subdivision: A Conservation Subdivision that provides rental or ownership housing opportunities to households based on the following standards: (1) workforce rental housing is defined as a housing unit that has a monthly rent not exceeding 30 percent of the gross income of a household earning no more than 60 percent of the Area Median Income for a 3-person household for the Portsmouth-Rochester Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development consistent with RSA 674:58 II; (2) workforce ownership housing is defined as housing that can be purchased at a price, including the combination of mortgage loan debt service, property taxes and insurance, that does not exceed 30 percent of the gross income of a household earning no more than 100 percent of the Area Median Income for a 4-person household for the Portsmouth-Rochester Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development consistent with RSA 674:58 II.

-- 3. Area Median Income (AMI): the median income of the greater region, the HUD Fair Market Rent Area to which Durham belongs, as is established and updated annually by the US Department of Housing and Urban Development.
+Reasonable and Realistic Opportunities for the development of Workforce Housing:

+Opportunities to develop economically viable workforce housing within the framework of Durham's municipal ordinances and regulations adopted pursuant to this chapter and consistent with RSA 672:1, III-e.

+- 2. Workforce Conservation Subdivision: A Conservation Subdivision that provides rental or ownership housing opportunities to households based on the following standards: (1) workforce rental housing is defined as a housing unit that has a monthly rent not exceeding 30 percent of the gross income of a household earning no more than 60 percent of the Area Median Income for a 3-person household for the Portsmouth-Rochester Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development consistent with RSA 674:58 II; (2) workforce ownership housing is defined as housing that can be purchased at a price, including the combination of mortgage loan debt service, property taxes and insurance, that does not exceed 30 percent of the gross income of a household for the Portsmouth-Rochester Fair Market Rent Area Median Income for a 4-person household for the Portsmouth-Rochester Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development consistent with RSA 674:58 II. - 3.
+Area Median Income (AMI): the median income of the greater region, the HUD Fair Market Rent Area to which Durham belongs, as is established and updated annually by the US Department of Housing and Urban Development.
 Income considers both wage income and assets. - F. Density Incentive.
-Any Conservation Subdivision that seeks to include workforce housing shall be permitted to increase the number of market units by 20% above the Maximum Development Density as calculated per Section 175-107 E (2) and that will guarantee an additional 20% of units above the Maximum Development Density to be designated as workforce housing.
+In determining the maximum number of workforce housing dwelling units that are allowed in a conservation subdivision, these standards apply: